microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## NetAdapt Pruner

 NetAdapt allows a user to automatically simplify a pretrained network to meet the resource budget.
 For example, given the ovrall sparsity, NetAdapt will automatically generate the sparsities distribution among different layers by iterative pruning.
+As the number of iterations increases, the constraints gradually become tighter.
+In each iteration, NetAdapt satifies the constraint by pruning a single layer.
+The algorithm terminates when the constraint is equal to or smaller than the budget for every resource type.

 ![](../../img/algo_NetAdapt.png)

 For more details, please refer to [NetAdapt: Platform-Aware Neural Network Adaptation for Mobile Applications](https://arxiv.org/abs/1804.03230).